Smart-Staffing-Support/UnityMiniCRM/SOLUTION.md

 This feature addresses key usability gaps:

- 1. Users immediately know when a company, deal, or task has been successfully created.
+ 1. Users immediately know when a company and deal has been successfully created.

  2. Users can view notifications without navigating away from the current page.